Sarasara: Early life and career beginnings

-She started disk jockeying in local clubs and very quickly found herself producing techno music for her friends, using programmed beats and vocal samples.
 In 2015, she self-released a cover of David Bowie's "Heroes".
-Receiving unprecedented success, the popularity of the release gave her the encouragement to begin to write and program her own songs.
-Later that year she reached out to British electronic musician Matthew Herbert with a set of self-produced demos.
-Taken by her unique talent, Herbert agreed to collaborate with Sarasara on the production of her first extended play.
-Having long been influenced and inspired by Björk, she sent the EP to her record label One Little Indian.
-In January 2016, One Little Indian's managing director, Derek Birkett, signed her to the label.
+The success of the release encouraged her to begin writing her own songs.
+Later that year, she contacted British electronic musician Matthew Herbert with a series of self-produced demos.
+Impressed by her distinctive talent, Herbert agreed to collaborate on the production of her first EP, which attracted the attention of the label One Little Indian.
+In January 2016, One Little Indian's managing director Derek Birkett signed her to the label.